The Subject Leader is: Mr T. Rush

 In Science at Key Stage 2, the children's knowledge and skills are developed by building on those concepts taught at Key Stage 1 in a progressive and timely manner.
 Throughout the learning journey in Key Stage 2 the children are taught to think like scientists, whereby they ask questions, hypothesise, plan and carry out investigative work and finally conclude their findings.
 We encourage our children to think outside the box and to challenge what they already know and the work of others.
 Through the exploration of famous scientists our children learn to see science in the real world and to understand where some of our most common every-day objects originate.
 The children's learning, throughout Key Stage 2, is taught through a balance of practical and theoretical activities that are supported by extra-curricular experiences that extend beyond the classroom.

-To see how we map out our Science curriculum, click the links below:
+To see how we map our Science curriculum across the school, click the links below:

 British Science Week 2022